loader image

 Substances used as cleaners #

-Can substances listed as food additives (PSL 6.3) or processing aids (PSL 6.5), such as tartaric acid, be used as cleaners in facilities where organic product preparation takes place?
+Can substances listed as food additives (Table 6.3) or processing aids (Table 6.5), such as tartaric acid, be used as cleaners in facilities where organic product preparation takes place?
 (319)

 Botanical compounds as cleaners #